DevYoma/digital-logbook/README.md

 ## About the Project

 ### Motivation
-As an intern myself, I experienced the difficulty of recalling past tasks and activities after a few months.
+As a former college intern, I experienced the difficulty of recalling past tasks and activities after a few months.
 This project's purpose is to provide students with a centralized platform to document their internship journey for future reference.

 ### Why I Built It
 This project addresses a real-life problem faced by many interns.
 Having a digital logbook allows students to maintain an organized record of their internship experience.